Bayesian score calibration for approximate models: Examples

 For this example we sample from the approximate and true posteriors using the \texttt{Turing.jl} library \citep{ge2018t} in \texttt{Julia} \citep{bezanson2017julia}.
 We use the default No-U-Turn Hamiltonian Monte Carlo algorithm \citep{hoffman2014no}.
 For simplicity, we set the stabilizing function $v(\sy) = 1$.

-The results are presented in Table \ref{tab:repeated_results_ou}.
+Results for the mean squared error (MSE), bias, standard deviation (SD), and achieved coverage (AC, 90\%) are presented in Table \ref{tab:repeated_results_ou}.
 It is clear that the approximate posterior performs poorly for $\mu$.
 Despite this, the adjustment method is still able to produce results that are similar to the true posterior on average.
 The approximate method already produces accurate inferences similar to the true posterior for $D$ so that the adjustment is negligible.
-As an example, the results based on running the adjustment process on a single dataset are shown in Figure \ref{fig:posteriors_ou_limit}.
+As an example, the posterior results based on running the adjustment process on a single data set are shown in Figure \ref{fig:posteriors_ou_limit}.

-\subsubsection{Bivariate OU process with variational approximation}
+\subsubsection{Bivariate OU Process with Variational Approximation}

 We can define a bivariate OU process by considering $\{Y_t\}_{t \geq 0}$ for $Y_t \in \Real^2$, such that the components are $Y_{t,1} = X_{t,1}$ and $Y_{t,2} = \rho X_{t,1} + (1-\rho)X_{t,2}$ where $X_{t,1}$ and $X_{t,2}$ are independent OU processes, conditional on shared parameters $(\mu,\gamma,\sigma)$, and governed by \eqref{eq:ousde}.
 The additional parameter $\rho \in [0,1]$ measures the correlation between $Y_{t,1}$ and $Y_{t,2}$.